xpenatan/gdx-teavm/README.md

 # Gdx Html5 tools

-Gdx-Html5-tools¹ is a solution to run libgdx games in a browser using [TeaVM](https://github.com/konsoletyper/teavm) with some reflection support.
-It also contains some extensions like Bullet Physics(WIP) and ImGui(TODO).
+Gdx-Html5-tools is a solution to run libgdx games in a browser using [TeaVM](https://github.com/konsoletyper/teavm) with some reflection support.
-<br><br>

-¹: Gdx-Html5-tools is WIP.
-It's slowly being developed by a single dev.
-If you want to help, make a PR =D. I'm always at gdx discord.

 ## Setup:
 - TODO

+## Supported Extensions:
+- Box2D
+- Bullet Physics (WIP)
+- FreeType

 ## Gdx-Html5-Generator:
 A standalone tool to convert your libgdx game in .jar format to javascript.
 There is no need to create a html gradle module.